-A character is bored or disinterested about learning something.
-Or he is just completely uninterested in a certain topic and doesn't understand why other people value it so much?
-Usually it has something to do with history.
-Or he is just a mean person who doesn't understand why his behaviour is wrong.
-He is comfortable with his ignorance and just goes off doing banal or evil things.
-Sometimes he even pokes fun at other characters' seriousness about the topic.
+A character is bored or uninterested in learning something.
+Or he/she is just completely uninterested in a certain topic and doesn't understand why other people value it so much.
+Or he/she is just a mean person who doesn't understand why his/her behavior is wrong.
+In all cases, he/she doesn't care about the topic and even pokes fun at other characters for taking it so seriously.

-This corny plot device was very popular in old educational films and tv series.
+This plot device (which some audiences may consider corny if it's not done well) was very popular in old educational films and tv series.

-- Basically the entire concept of the movie Inception, including the title, which refers to the act of specifically engineering an Opinion Changing Dream for another person without them realizing it.
+- This is the concept of the movie Inception, including the title, which refers to the act of specifically engineering an Opinion-Changing Dream for another person without them realizing it.